orlangure/gnomock/README.md

 It is possible to use Gnomock directly from Go code without any presets.
 HTTP API only allows to setup containers using presets that exist in this repository.

+## Similar projects

+Gnomock is not the only project that aims to simplify integration and end-to-end testing by using ephemeral docker containers:

+- `testcontainers/testcontainers-go`
+- `ory/dockertest`

+These projects are amazing, and they give plenty of flexibility and power to their users.
+There are many things that are possible with them, but are impossible with Gnomock.
+Still, below is a short list of things that sometimes give Gnomock an advantage:

+- **Gnomock tries to provide a batteries-included solution**.
+Gnomock has a growing number of Presets, each one implementing an integration with a popular external service.
+For every Preset, there already is a number of "invisible" utilities that transparently relieve you from implementing them
+  yourself:
+  - __Built-in health check function__ that you don't even need to know it exists.
+It makes sure you only get control over a container when it is ready to use.
+  - __Wrappers for some of the configuration__ exposed by the container, such as default username/password.
+You can easily provide your own credentials to connect to the container.
+  - __Seed data ingestion__ for your convenience.
+Sometimes you just need to make sure your queries work given some data.
+Gnomock puts your data in there with a single line of code.
+Sometimes you only test a program that consumes messages from Kafka, and Gnomock produces the messages for you with another line of code.
+- **Simple API** that does not expose anything that happens "under the hood" most of the time.
+Yet Gnomock allows some additional configuration and custom Preset implementation whenever necessary.
+- Gnomock's vision includes **being useful not only in Go** projects, but in any projects via HTTP.
+It already supports almost all its features over HTTP layer, has a clear OpenAPI spec, and even a proof of concept wrapper in Python.
+- Gnomock has a friendly **garden gnome mascot**😻

 ## Troubleshooting